 The 1973 film American Graffiti celebrated the street-rod scene and encouraged nostalgia hot rodding.
 When custom cars faded, their creators built wild creations for Hollywood.
 Hot rodders influenced sports cars—think Carroll Shelby and his Cobras—and provided countless Indianapolis and Championship Car mechanics and drivers, including Phil Hill, Phil Remington and Dan Gurney.
 What started as a pack of thrill-seekers, racing one another in home-built old cars, exploded into a multi-billion-dollar industry.

-Looking back to mid-century, here are just a few of the many speed-minded men and women who legitimized and grew hot rodding from packs of street-racing hoodlums to a billion-dollar bonanza.
+Looking back to the mid-century, here are just a few of the many speed-minded men and women who legitimized and grew hot-rodding from packs of street-racing hoodlums to a billion-dollar bonanza.

 Bill Burke: Belly Tank Pioneer